1.19 Provisions, Contingent liabilities and Contingent Assets

 The Company has purchased insurance policy, which is basically a year-on-year cash accumulation plan in which the interest rate is declared on yearly basis and is guaranteed for a period of one year.
 The insurance Company, as part of the policy rules, makes payment of all gratuity outgoes happening during the year (subject to sufficiency of funds under the policy).
 The policy, thus, mitigates the liquidity risk.
 However, being a cash accumulation plan, the duration of assets is shorter compared to the duration of liabilities.
 Thus, the Company is exposed to movement in interest rate (in particular, the significant fall in interest rates, which should result in a increase in liability without corresponding increase in the asset).

-The Board of Directors have recommended dividend of ' 4 per fully paid up equity share of ' 10/- each for the financial year ended
+(i) The Board of Directors have recommended dividend of ' 2 per fully paid up equity share of ' 10/- each for the financial year ended March 31, 2025 on outstanding paid up share capital of the Company as on date, in its board meeting held on April 16, 2025, subject to approval of shareholders at ensuing Annual General Meeting of the Company.

 (d) Performance Obligation